samanthaandrews/samanthaandrews/README.md

 My multidisciplinary education provides a strong foundation for my role as a product designer and front-end developer, where I bridge the gap between user requirements and polished, user-friendly web applications.

-My specialties include thoughtful and practical user interface design, front-end development using React, and project management.
-Currently learning Golang and Python.
+My specialties include thoughtful and practical user interface design and frontend development using React.
+I have a deep understanding of design systems and building user interface components and libraries that scale to business needs.

 What drives me is a desire to consistently deliver value and delight to users.
 Alongside product managers, I work diligently to do just enough research to understand the root of a user's problem and design features that provide value incrementally, without incurring an overwhelming amount of technical debt.